You can find the MHS Course Guide here

 Final: None

 Music Theory is the study of written music and how it is structured.
-The objective of the course is to foster a more sophisticated level of musicianship and to prepare the serious music student for higher education in competitive music programs.
-The course incorporates theory, sight-reading and solfege, ear training, composition, music history, and music technology.
+The objective of the course is to foster a more sophisticated level of musicianship and to prepare the serious music student for higher education in studies at the college level.
+The course incorporates theory, analysis, sight-reading and solfege, ear training, composition, and music history..

 Credit: 1